ooinaruhugh/TropicalFrechetMeans.jl/README.md

 # Tropical Fréchet Means

 TropicalFrechetMeans.jl is a Julia package providing algorithms to compute Tropical Fréchet means for a dataset.
-This is the accompanying code to [link to arxiv].
+This is the accompanying code to "Tropical Fréchet Means" by B. Lin, K. Ferry, C. Améndola, A. Monod and R. Yoshida (forthcoming).

 ## Usage